iskysun96/algokit-utils-ts/docs/code/interfaces/types_transfer.AlgoTransferParams.md

 • **from**: [`SendTransactionFrom`](../modules/types_transaction.md#sendtransactionfrom)

-The account that will send the ALGOs
+The account that will send the Algos

 #### Defined in